 Copies of TPOs

-- By e-mail to firstname.lastname@example.org .
-The e-mail must include ‘Request for a copy of a TPO ’ in the subject line, details of the exact location/address of the trees or the title of the Tree Preservation Order if known and a contact telephone number in order that we can contact you and arrange for payment.
+- e-mail firstname.lastname@example.org with ‘Request for a copy of a TPO ’ in the subject line' and include your phone number so we can contact you for payment

 - write to Planning Support, PO Box 606, Municipal Buildings, Earle Street, Crewe, CW1 9HP and include your phone number so we can contact you for payment, or send a cheque made out to Cheshire East Council